AlertMend/AlertMend.io/public/blog/gitlab-unable-to-get-local-issuer-certificate.md

 ---
-title: "gitlab unable to get local issuer certificate"
+title: "Gitlab Unable to Get Local Issuer Certificate"
 excerpt: "When dealing with GitLab, encountering the error gitlab unable to get local issuer certificate can be particularly perplexing for developers and DevOps teams"
 date: "2025-12-18"
 category: "DevOps"